mvolkmann/web-app-state-management/web-app-state-mgmt.md

 from action types (`shout` in this example) to functions that handle that type.
-When the supplied `reducer` function is invoked, finds the appropriate function from nthe map and invokes it to obtain the new state.
+When the supplied `reducer` function is invoked, finds the appropriate function from the map and invokes it to obtain the new state.

-With this approach is it not necessary to:
+With this approach it is not necessary to:

 * define action type constants
 * write action creator functions
 * add a new case to the `switch` statement in a reducer function